*We are in the process of removing the links to this page from our site, check our About Security Deposits page for the most current information*

-When you move in, your landlord is required to:
+When a tenant moves in, the landlord is required to:

-If you do not receive a check-in form, make your own or use ours.
-Make a copy of the completed check-in form for yourself and give the original to your landlord.
-If the landlord doesn't follow check-in procedures, it will be difficult for them to prove the initial condition of the apartment when they try to deduct from your security deposit.
-Tenants should still fill in their own check-in sheets and take photos or video of the initial condition of the apartment.
+If the landlord doesn't follow check-in procedures, it will be difficult for them to prove the initial condition of the apartment when they try to deduct from the security deposit.
+Tenants should still fill in their own check-in sheets and take photos or videos of the initial condition of the apartment.

-When filling out the check-in form, be thorough.
-The landlord cannot charge you for any existing damages that you include on the check-in form.
-Note problems such as the following:
+When filling out the check-in form, be thorough!
+The landlord cannot charge for any pre-existing damages, but documentation is key.
+Note problems with the unit such as: